albertattard/spring-boot-camp/docs/02-data/04-env.md

 # Environment Variables
 {: .no_toc }

-In this section we will switch from hardcoded properties to use of [environment variables](https://en.wikipedia.org/wiki/Environment_variable).
+In this section we will switch from hardcoded properties to the use of [environment variables](https://en.wikipedia.org/wiki/Environment_variable).

 Environment variables are quite popular means to share configuration details, such as credentials.
 While this is a very common approach, it is not the safest approach and technologies, such as [Vault](https://www.vaultproject.io/), are preferred.